bernarduswillson/toco-app/README.md

     * Cara menjalankan server
     * Screenshot tampilan aplikasi (tidak perlu semua kasus, minimal 1 per halaman), dan
     * Penjelasan mengenai pembagian tugas masing-masing anggota (lihat formatnya pada bagian pembagian tugas).

+# TOCO
+TOCO is a web application designed to help users learn a new language .
+With TOCO, users can choose from a variety of languages and skill levels, and then work through a series of lessons to improve their vocabulary, grammar, and pronunciation.
+Users can track their progress over time.
+Whether you're a beginner or an advanced learner, TOCO is the perfect tool to help you master a new language.

+## Requirement
+- Docker

+## Installation
+1. Clone this repository
+2. make sure that the docker engine is up and running
+3. run `docker-compose up`
+4. enjoy at 'localhost:8008'

+## screenshots
+- homepage
+- login
+- register
+- dashboard
+- lesson
+- video
+- admin dashboard

+## Pembagian Tugas